Impeachment of President of India - Article 61

 Table of Contents

-Impeachment of the President of India
+Impeachment of President of India

 Impeachment is a formal procedure used to assess the conduct and integrity of high-ranking officials, particularly within a federal presidential Constitutional republic government.
 This process involves individuals like the President and judicial judges and is initiated in response to allegations of significant misconduct.
 If proven, it may lead to the removal of the official from their position, thus eliminating their powers and duties.
 Now, it is important to know the Impeachment of President of India taken from which country?
 It is taken from the USA.

-Till now, impeachment of the President of India has not been done.
+Till now, impeachment of President of India has not been done.
 Who can impeach the president of India?
 Parliament House can impeach the President of India.
 Lok Sabha or Rajya Sabha can initiate impeachment of the president of India.
 Now, let us start exploring more about the impeachment of the president of India.

 Grounds for Impeachment of President in India